-Date: October 19, 2017
+Date: October 25, 2021

-Sheriff Al Nienhuis and the men and women of the Hernando County Sheriff's office would like everyone to have a safe and happy Halloween.
-Taking that into consideration, please take a minute or two to read through these Halloween Safety Tips before sending the little ghosts and goblins out to collect their treats this year.
+Sheriff Al Nienhuis and the men and women of the Hernando County Sheriff's office want everyone to have lots of spooky fun and be eerily safe this Halloween.

+If your ghosts and goblins, witches and wizards, or vampires and zombies are heading out to collect treats this year, please take a few minutes to read through our Halloween Safety Tips.